Psalm 20: In Jewish prayer

+Coptic Orthodox Church

+In the Agpeya, the Coptic Church's book of hours, this psalm is prayed in the office of Terce.

 Book of Common Prayer

 In the Church of England's Book of Common Prayer, this psalm is appointed to be read on the morning of the fourth day of the month.

 Ancient pagan version

 In the 1980s, a new papyrus, known as Papyrus Amherst 63, was translated.
 This papyrus was discovered in the late 19th century at Luxor (ancient Thebes), and is currently hold at the Morgan Library in New York.
-According to Karel van der Toorn, it dates towards the 4th century BC (although the texts contained there were probably composed in the 7th century BC at the latest) and contains a sort of "pagan" and "Northen Israelite" version of Psalm 20 in aramaic (with demotic script).
+According to Karel van der Toorn, it dates towards the 4th century BC (although the texts contained there were probably composed in the 7th century BC at the latest) and contains a sort of "pagan" and "Northern Israelite" version of Psalm 20 in Aramaic (with demotic script).